-- A data source external to the blockchain, which can forward data from off-chain sources onto blockchains. - Data can be used by smart contracts deployed on a blockchain - Data sources can be humans, software, or hardware (IoT sensors) - For smart contracts to craft agreements beyond blockchain data, they need off-chain data in an onchain format. - Oracles provide geolocation, sport or political events, etc.
+- A data source external to the blockchain, which can forward data from off-chain sources onto blockchains. - Data can be used by smart contracts deployed on a blockchain - Data sources can be humans, software, or hardware (IoT sensors) - For smart contracts to craft agreements beyond blockchain data, they need off-chain data in an onchain format. - Oracles provide information on weather, financial markets, geolocation, sport or political events, etc.